 Most visitors come between June and September.
-Personally, I recommend visiting in October so you can enjoy fall foliage and fewer crowds.
-October is also a great time to ride the train, enjoy some hiking and take advantage of fall activities at Szalay’s Farm.
+Personally, I think October is the best time to visit Cuyahoga Valley.
+In October, you can enjoy fall foliage and fewer crowds.
+Plus, it's a great time to ride the train, enjoy some hiking and take advantage of fall activities at Szalay’s Farm.

 These photos are from a visit in early September.